kjolley/BIGSdb_documentation/dbase_setup.rst

     system.
 This should be in the form of database configuration name followed by a '|' and the description, e.g.
     'pubmlst_neisseria_isolates|Isolates'.
-    This is used to populate the dropdown menu.
+    This is used to populate the menu items.

 * script_path_includes